radanalyticsio/oshinko-cli/rest/docs/ClusterConfigs.md

 by going to `Resources -> other resources` and selecting `ConfigMap` as the resource type.

-## The default configuration
+## The default cluster configuration

-There is a default configuration named `default` which specifies a cluster with one spark master and one spark worker.
-All cluster configurations start with the values from `default` and then optionally update values.
+The default cluster configuration used by oshinko uses the following
+values:

+    mastercount: "1"
+    workercount: "1"
+    sparkmasterconfig: ""
+    sparkworkerconfig: ""
+    sparkimage: "radanalyticsio/openshift-spark"

+All named cluster configurations will inherit values from the default configuration for any fields that they do not explicitly set.

-Note, the `default` configuration itself can be modified in a project by creating a configmap named `default-oshinko-cluster-config`.
-If that configmap is present in a project, the fields it contains will override the corresponding fields in the `default` configuration.
+Note, the default configuration itself can be modified in a project by creating a configmap named `default-oshinko-cluster-config`.
+If that configmap is present in a project, the fields it contains will override the corresponding fields in the default configuration.

 ## Where configuration names may be used